expo/router/docs/docs/guides/auth.md

       index.js
 ```

-We can configure the `/(app)` routes to be forbidden when the user is not authenticated:
+We can configure the `/(app)` routes to be redirect when the user is not authenticated:

 ```tsx title=app/(root).js
 import { Layout } from "expo-router";